Our Vision & Mission

 Soroptimist International Great Britain and Ireland (SIGBI) together with Soroptimists from across the world joined together to celebrate 100 years of Soroptimist International (SI) and celebrate a ‘Bright Past’ and a ‘Brilliant Future’.
 To find out more Click Here.

-I joined SI Ireland nearly 10 years ago and being a member is a great way to meet like-minded friends and get involved in local, national and international projects which help support women and girls.
+Eadaoin joined SI Wexford over 10 years ago as a way to meet like-minded friends and get involved in local, national and international projects which help support women and girls.

-The theme for my presidency is “Ní Neart Go Cur Le Chéile” – “Together we are stronger” – As a relatively small organisation in Ireland, my thoughts are that we need to have our voice heard and show the people of Ireland that Soroptimists are relevant and can have an impact in improving the lives of women.
+As a relatively small organisation in Ireland, my thoughts are that we need to have our voices heard and show the people of Ireland that Soroptimists are relevant and can have an impact in improving the lives of women.

 Click to see a graphic of our Past Presidents.